Skip to main content

 Build Pipeline & Automation Integration

 Manual stack construction introduces regression risk.
 Integrate Inline CSS Automation into your CI/CD pipeline to enforce consistent typography injection across transactional templates.
+The same inliner step that injects your stack must also keep @font-face rules intact, which is why preserving media queries when inlining with Juice matters — Juice's preserveFontFaces flag governs whether your typeface survives the build at all.

 Deployment Validation Protocol: